 TD Ameritrade Stocks, ETFs and Mutual Funds

-TD Ameritrade was one of the first brokers to offer commission-free ETFs, a list which numbered close to 300 before they all went commission-free last year.
+TD was one of the first brokers to offer commission-free ETFs, a list which numbered close to 300 before they all went commission-free last year.
 Now you’ll get access to stocks from across the globe without paying commission, plus 2,300 ETFs and 13,000 mutual funds.
 Use a specialized securities screener to categorize by sector or regional exposure, net and gross expense ratio, or more than a dozen other criteria.
 Note that some mutual funds still carry load fees and you’ll pay a penalty for short-term trading.

 TD Ameritrade Forex